silviamaggi/smd-com/_posts/2020-06-24-ux-of-contact-lenses-containers.md

 ## Conclusions

-Always give people more than one way to achieve their goals, and **avoid relying on non-universal features like colour**.
+Always give people more than one way to achieve their goals, and avoid relying on non-universal features like colour.

 Sometimes, sticking to pre-existing conventions is good, but it doesn’t necessarily mean never to innovate.
 Give people enough clues and test, test, test.